 Most bars out there are neither olympic weightlifting bars nor powerlifting bars, but something between the two.
 They look very similar at first glance anyway.

-Specialty bars like curl bars, tricep bars, hex deadlift bars, and others, can also weigh anything conceivable and are usually not calibrated to any particular weight by means of precise machining.
+Specialty bars like curl bars, tricep bars, hex deadlift bars, and the multi grip bar above, can also weigh anything conceivable and are usually not designed to be any particular weight.
 They make the bar, figure out what it weighs, and make that model (hopefully) the same every time so it comes out to the same weight.

 Standard bars, or bars with 1″ diameter ends (the same diameter as the shaft you grip), are pretty variable.
 They aren’t used in competitions, so nobody really cares about consistency, and no organization has gone to the pointless trouble of creating any kind of specification for them.
 We’re just lucky they’re all pretty much the same size and fit the same plates.